Duryea Yard: Geography

 The yard lies in the borough of Duryea, a bedroom neighborhood of Pittston, itself a secondary community of Wilkes-Barre and Scranton so part of the Wilkes-Barre/Scranton metropolitan area.
 Physically, the yard is located on the main branch of the Susquehanna River and in the peninsula formed by the confluence of the Lackawanna.

 The main Wyoming Valley entrance is through a railyard wye to the mainline, running westbound on both sides of the Susquehanna and eastbound to Mountain Top.
 Historically, the wye was doubled and connected to a long staging (transfer) track, but only parts of the doubling remain (see map at right).
 Continuing into the yard from the wye is to cross a bridge built for four tracks, although now only supporting three.
-This lead historically contained several crossovers fanning out to various service tracks and buildings within the yard.
+This historically contained several crossovers fanning out to various service tracks and buildings within the yard.

 On the north side, the yard connects to the LVRR's northbound main to Sayre, Pennsylvania.